Applications are now open

 Everyone will need to pay a 20% non-refundable deposit of the total tuition fees in order to enrol on the programme, followed by:

-- 6 monthly payments for the fast-track
+- 6 monthly payment

 Quality Assurance Processes